Chris Donahue (producer): Career

 In addition to his producing credits, Donahue has taught film courses at the American Film Institute, Chapman University, Loyola Marymount University, and UCLA.
 He has spoken on numerous panels at film festivals, and conducted workshops at leading universities and colleges.
 His teaching competencies include: The Business of Media, Directing, Documentaries, Film and Television Production, and Screenwriting.

+His love for documentaries has him returning to the form often, and his current interests have him exploring themes in Artificial Intelligence, Creativity, Immersive Storytelling (VR, AR, 360), and Social Impact Entertainment.